 The anion adsorption and its interfacial organization is further investigated by probing the OH stretch region of water under SSP polarization (Figure 6).
 The two peaks near 3200 cm-1 and 3400 cm-1 are characteristics of hydrogen bonded water molecules near the interface.
-Though the origins of these bands are still under debate, the bands at lower and higher wavenumber are assumed to originate from high degree and low degree of hydrogen bond ordering of the water molecules, respectively.^{75, 76} The OH stretch region is fitted globally with two-peak Lorentz function using equation 2.
+Though the origins of these bands are still under debate, the bands at lower and higher wavenumber are assumed to originate from high degree and low degree of hydrogen bond ordering of the water molecules, respectively.
+The OH stretch region is fitted globally with two-peak Lorentz function using equation 2.
 The peak positions and widths were forced to be same for all concentrations, varying only the amplitude of the resonances.
 The fit parameters obtained are tabulated in Table S3.
 The area under the curve for each Lorentz peak is calculated and plotted as a function of KSeCN concentration (Figure 6c).
-The area under A{1n} (3200 cm-1) band, which originates due to the high degree of H-bonding, remains mostly unchanged until the bulk KSeCN concentration reaches to 0.025 mM and then drops at higher concentration.
+The area under $A{1n}$ (3200 cm-1) band, which originates due to the high degree of H-bonding, remains mostly unchanged until the bulk KSeCN concentration reaches to 0.025 mM and then drops at higher concentration.
 The band completely disappears for 25 mM and 100 mM salt concentrations.
-Conversely, the area under A{2n} (3400 cm-1) band which originates due to low degree of H-bonding sharply drops even for the lowest KSeCN concentration.
+Conversely, the area under A2n (3400 cm-1) band which originates due to low degree of H-bonding sharply drops even for the lowest KSeCN concentration.
 With the increasing concentration, the 3400 cm-1 band either disappears or has very low intensity and only 3200-1 cm-1 band is visible.
-A qualitatively similar behavior was observed with SCN- ions in our previous studies.22 However, in that case, the 3400 cm-1 band disappeared at 0.025 mM bulk concentration, while it is still visible at 2.5 mM bulk concentration in this case.
+A qualitatively similar behavior was observed with SCN- ions in our previous studies.
+However, in that case, the 3400 cm-1 band disappeared at 0.025 mM bulk concentration, while it is still visible at 2.5 mM bulk concentration in this case.
 The overall line shape of 3200 cm-1 peak was also different with SCN-.

-The charged interface induces strong H-bonding networks in water molecules which relax away in a few nanometers (~2 nm), depending on the solution conditions,.77 It is well known that the charged interface has second-order $\chi^{(2)}$ and third-order $\chi^{(3)}$ contribution to the VSFG signal.78 The $\chi^{(2)}$ contribution is from the interfacial molecules (primarily from Stern layer) which are asymmetrically oriented and hence induce an electric dipole allowed VSFG signal.
-The static electric field of the charged interface also aligns the bulk water molecules (in diffuse layer), which is called $\chi^{(3)}$ effect, where $\chi^{(3)}$ is the third order nonlinear susceptibility of water.
-So, the $\chi^{(2)}{eff}$ has contributions from $\chi^{(2)}$ and $\chi^{(3)}$ effect which can be expressed as, $\chi^{(2)}{eff} = \chi^{(2)} + \chi^{(3)} \phi$ (0), where, φ (0) is the surface potential which decays as a function of distance from the interface.^{77, 79-83} In the absence of salt (0 mM KSeCN), the VSFG intensity of OH stretch region of water from the air/aqueous interface is strongly enhanced due to both $\chi^{(2)}$ and $\chi^{(3)}$ effects.
+The charged interface induces highly ordered H-bonding networks in water molecules which relax away in a few nanometers (~2 nm), depending on the solution conditions,.
+The charged interface has second-order $\chi^{(2)}$ and third-order $\chi^{(3)}$ contribution to the VSFG signal.
+The $\chi^{(2)}$ contribution is from the interfacial molecules (primarily from Stern layer) which are asymmetrically oriented and hence induce an electric dipole allowed VSFG signal.
+The static electric field of the charged interface also aligns the bulk water molecules (in diffuse layer), which is called $\chi^{(3)}$ effect, where $\chi^{(3)}$ is the third order nonlinear susceptibility of water..70, 71, 85-88 In the absence of salt (0 mM KSeCN), the VSFG intensity of OH stretch region of water from the air/aqueous interface is strongly enhanced due to both $\chi^{(2)}$ and $\chi^{(3)}$ effects.
 This is schematically represented in Figure 6a.
 Addition of the salt decreases $\chi^{(2)}$ by breaking the interfacial H-bonding networks and eventually displacing water from the interface at higher salt concentrations. $\chi^{(3)}$ effect decreases after the addition of salt due to screening of static electric field of the charged interface.